 Dr Christopher Lloyd

-Meet Dr Christopher Lloyd, a senior lecturer in English literature.
-He is also the co-chair of the LGBT+ staff network, which he values as a 'space for people to come together safely.'
+Meet Dr Christopher Lloyd, a Senior Lecturer in English Literature.
+He is also the co-chair of the LGBTQ+ staff network, which he values as a 'space for people to come together safely.'
 He shares his ideas to achieve greater equality for all.

 Life at Herts

 Since 2020 I have been co-chair of the LGBTQ+ staff network.
 Before that I wasn’t a member, as I didn’t know if it was ‘for’ me, in a sense.
 I also lived far from campus, so I knew it would be hard to make social events.
 But now I am involved I can see how – if nothing else – it provides a space for people to come together safely.
 It now feels like a haven outside of the usual university week.

 I think as soon as you find the people around you who feel and experience similar things, or at least can understand your own individuality – and actively support it – then you automatically feel safer in a work/study environment.